awinterstein/website/content/projects/navigated-implantation-of-radio-therapy-markers.md

 In the context of cancer research, a computer-assisted system should enable the precise and simple implantation of radiation therapy markers.
 It was intended to be used during an open intervention with ultrasound imaging.

 *See also the complete document of the thesis: <a href="/documents/masterarbeit.pdf" target="_blank">Ein ultraschallbasiertes Computerassistenzsystem mit integriertem elektromagnetischem Feldgenerator für die Leberchirurgie</a> (German){{ icon(type="pdf") }}*

-## Responsibilities

-Analysis of the workflow together with the domain experts.
-Implementation of the navigation application and evaluation of this through a phantom study in cooperation with the medical staff.

 ## Publications